ServiceNow-Tsvetomir-PDI-Lab/TG-Usage-Relationship-Objects/README.md

 <a id="overview"></a>
 ## 📖 Overview

-**TG Usage Relationship Objects** is a toolkit of three ServiceNow developer tools:
+**TG Usage Relationship Objects** is a toolkit of four ServiceNow developer tools:

 - **Script Include and Function Usage** – Identify where a Script Include or a specific function is used.
 - **Usage Field** – Trace where a specific dictionary field (`sys_id`) appears in scripts and configuration.
 - **Usage Field with Local Storage** – Enhanced version of the Usage Field tool that adds local tracking for recent field lookups.
+- **Script Include & Function Usage with Local Storage** – Combines Script Include usage search with a local-storage history tracker.

 These tools help you:

 - Perform fast impact analysis
 - Improve script maintenance and documentation
 - Validate safe refactoring
 - Streamline debugging across your ServiceNow instance

 ---